dataset-ninja/mju-waste/ABSTRACT.md

-The authors collected and annotated a new **MJU-Waste Dataset** for waste object segmentation.
+The authors collected and annotated a new **MJU-Waste Dataset v1.0** for waste object segmentation.
 It is the largest public benchmark available for waste object segmentation, with 1485 images for training, 248 for validation and 742 for testing.
 For each color image, the authors provide the co-registered depth image captured using an RGBD camera.
 The authors manually labeled each of the images.

-Note, similar **MJU-Waste Dataset** dataset is also available on the [DatasetNinja.com](https://datasetninja.com/):
+Note, similar **MJU-Waste Dataset v1.0** dataset is also available on the [DatasetNinja.com](https://datasetninja.com/):

 - [TACO](https://datasetninja.com/taco)